jeffreytoller/jeffreytoller/README.md

 - 👯 I’m looking to collaborate on machine learning projects
 - 🤔 I’m looking for help with NLP
 - 💬 Ask me about multivariate regression and retro games
-- 📫 How to reach me: LinkedIn
+- 📫 How to reach me: 👔 [linkedin](https://www.linkedin.com/in/jeffreyoller/)
 - ⚡ Fun fact: I speak fluent German and stream on Twitch